Kaila Devi Temple: Design

 It is a marble structure with a large courtyard and a checkered floor.
 Two statues are inside the temple.
 One is of Kaila Devi and one is of Chamunda Devi.
 They sit together.
 The larger is of Kaila Devi.
 Her head is slightly bent.

 This temple consist of the palace of the Maharaja in its background.

 Festival

 The annual festival of Kaila Devi is held at the village during Chaitra (Mar-Apr), lasting for a fortnight.
 Another attraction is the small temple dedicated to Bhairon, situated in the courtyard.
 Facing the shrine of Kaila Devi is a temple of Hanuman locally called 'Languriya'.

 Access

 Gangapur city is the nearest major railway station.
 Hindaun and Mahaveer Ji are other minor stations.

 The site is approachable by road from Karauli, Hindaun City, Gangapur city and Shri Mahavirji.
 During the fair, RSRTC and private operators provide bus services and thousands of other vehicles to manage the flux of pilgrims.

 The nearest airport is Jaipur Airport (170 km).

 Climate

-In summer from April to June the temperature reaches a maximum of 47 °C. and in winter season it reaches 12 °C.
+In summer from April to June the temperature reaches a maximum of 47 °C. and in winter season it reaches 12 °.